LAB MEMBERS

 Assistant Professor / Assistant Specialist

 Dr. Luis earned a B.S. degree in Agriculture, major in Plant Pathology, from the University of the Philippines Los Baños, followed by M.S. and Ph.D. degrees in Plant Pathology from the University of Georgia and North Carolina State University.
-Her experience spans both basic and applied research, including roles as a research and field technician at Virginia Tech, postdoctoral scholar at The Ohio State University, and postdoctoral research associate at Purdue University.
-She joined the Department of Plant and Environmental Protection Sciences at the University of University of Hawai‘i at Mānoa as an assistant specialist in July 2024.
-Her current work integrates research and extension efforts to develop sustainable management strategies to address fungal pathogens and diseases impacting tropical crops.
+Her experience spans both basic and applied research in roles as research and field technician at Virginia Tech, postdoctoral scholar at The Ohio State University, and postdoctoral research associate at Purdue University.
+She joined the Department of Plant and Environmental Protection Sciences at the University of University of Hawaii at Manoa as an assistant specialist in July 2024.
+Her current work integrates research and extension efforts to characterize fungal pathogens and to develop sustainable strategies for managing fungal diseases impacting tropical crops.

 Email: luisjm@hawaii.edu, CTAHR Faculty Profile